damianhakert/damianhakert.github.io/source/posts/2016-12-01-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

     git push origin your-new-branch
     ```

-- Create a new merge request to merge `your-fork/your-new-branch` into the `upstream/master`
+- Create a new merge request to merge `your-fork/your-new-branch` into `upstream/master`

 As you can see, this sequence takes some time to complete, and turns out to be annoying if you need to do this multiple times a day.
 That's why we could use a better solution.
 {:.extra-margin-top}